 Narayan Gopalan

-I'm Narayan Gopalan, an independent Interaction Design consultant with experience in companies such as Adobe, The Brand Union, Human Factors International.
-My focus is on creating engaging digital experiences for clients globally, both for startups and large corporations.
+IxDEAS, led by Narayan Gopalan, is an Interaction Design consultancy with a wealth of experience from working with renowned companies such as Adobe, The Brand Union, and Human Factors International.
+IxDEAS focuses on creating engaging digital experiences for clients globally, catering to both startups and large corporations.

 Co-Founder of India's largest Design-in-Tech conference.